Skip to main content

 Duplicate transactions

-The Global Payments API supports the ability for idempotent calls, which is useful when you initiate a payment, create a client, make a change, or retry a failed request for some reason, such as a network issue.
+The Global Payments API supports idempotent calls, which are useful when initiating a payment, creating a client, making a change, or retrying a failed request due to issues like network problems.

-If a Wire payment has the same endToEndId as another Wire payment within a specified timeframe, the Global Payments API deems it duplicative.
+If a wire payment shares the same endToEndId as another wire payment within a specified timeframe, the Global Payments API considers it duplicative.

 The following table contains each country's specified timeframe: